topohl/clusterProfiler_test/README.md

 # pRoteomics

-pRoteomics is a repository of R scripts designed for advanced proteomics analyses.
-The two primary scripts included focus on processing gene data for clusterProfiler analysis and performing comprehensive Gene Set Enrichment Analysis (GSEA) along with pathway visualization.
+pRoteomics is a repository of R scripts designed for proteomics analyses.
+The two primary scripts included focus on processing gene data for clusterProfiler analysis and performing Gene Set Enrichment Analysis (GSEA) along with pathway visualization.

 ## Overview